Last month, I ditched Google Chrome for Firefox completely.

 Pocket is a bookmarking mechanism with superpowers.
 Unlike bookmarks, Pocket saves entire webpage.
 You can read it ad-free, distraction-free (like reading mode in Firefox) at a later point of time.
 This is a handy tool for people like me who find interesting things over the internet but don’t start reading it immediately.

 Pocket is free to use for saving webpages and reading/listening to it later.
-They also have premium features (for a price) like permanently saving webpages (even if the website is deleted, the article is saved in Pocket), automatic tag suggestion, full-text search and ability to highlight interesting sections.
+They also have premium features (for a price) like permanently saving webpages (even if the website is deleted, the article is saved in Pocket), automatic tag suggestion, full-text search and the ability to highlight interesting sections.
 I use Pocket Premium.

 Pocket also has apps for Android and iPhone so that you can save and read your saved articles on the go.